 On receipt of these details a member of staff will complete an application on your

 behalf.
 Applicants must be over 10 years of age.
 An adult must accompany

 children under 18 years of age.
 Only applications on the official form can be

 entered into the draw.
 Applications are valid for the current year’s draw only.

-Children from three local schools will choose the winning applicants.
+Children from local schools will choose the winning applicants.